rfedoruk/Roman-Blog/Roman-Blog/content/posts/plan-for-the-next-year.md

 +++
 So, 2022.
 Big year I hope.

 Obviously I would like to improve in every area, but I think there are a few things I would like to put extra focus into.
-Those would be: fitness, programming, investing/crypto/business, and my spiritual life.
+Those would be: _fitness, programming, investing/crypto/business, and my spiritual life_.
 The biggest thing is just getting better habits and when problems do come up, to just course correct instead of just giving up completely.

 I am also going to be deleting Instagram and TikTok, at least for the first few months of the year.